kylekovac1997/LOVEFINDERRRZ/README.md

 # LoveFinderrrz Dating Website

-This repository contains the source code for LoveFinderrrz, a groundbreaking dating website developed using React and Express.
-The project aims to provide a platform for users to connect with potential partners who share their passion for app development and technology.
+This repository contains the source code for LoveFinderrrz, a dating website developed using React and Flask as part of our Project 2 assignment.
+The project aims to provide a platform for users to connect with potential partners who share their passion for app development and technology. link to https://lovefinderrrz.onrender.com

 ## Features